tessercat/daoistic-book/book.md

 Dao is an empty pot,
 but using it
-doesn't fill it.
+doesn't seem to fill it.

 As deep as the past,
-it wears down edges,
+it questions our faith,
-releases tension,
+answers our questions,
-dims brilliance,
+tempers our passion,
-connects dots.
+mixes our dust.

 As wide as the future,
 it's the child of who knows what,